IceHe/lib/README.md

             - **Unit and Functional Testing** Checklist
             - **Software Release** Checklist
         - Providing Guidance

-### 23\.
+    - 23\.
 Negotiation and Leadership Skills
         - **Negotiation and Facilitation** _( 助长, 简易化 )_
-    - Negotiating with Business Stakeholders
-    - Negotiating with Other Architects
+            - Negotiating with: Business Stakeholders / Other Architects / Developers
-    - Negotiating with Developers
         - The Software Architect as a Leader
             - The 4 C's of Architecture
             - Be Pragmatic, Yet Visionary _( 有眼光的, 有远见的 )_
             - Leading Teams By Example
         - Integrating with the Development Team
-- Summary

-### 24\.
+    - 24\.
 Developing a Career Path
         - The 20-Minute Rule
         - Developing a Personal Radar
             - The ThoughtWorks Technology Radar
             - Open Source Visualization Bits
         - Using Social Media
         - Parting Words of Advice

 Others